osama0210/spoti-cli/README.md

 👥 Who Maintains and Contributes to the Project
 This project is maintained by me and my schoolmate Osama Alasmi.
 We created it as a learning experience to grow our programming skills together.

+📬 Contact
+You can reach us at our school emails:

+Ryzex: 1208935@student.roc-nijmegen.nl

+Osama: 1206995@student.roc-nijmegen.nl